 If you’re headed to Socorro and want the best conditions for manta ray diving, book your holiday between November and May.

-Elsewhere in Mexico, November to May is considered high season for general tourism, causing an increase in accommodation rates throughout the country.
-This season is also the best season for Bull Sharks near Playa del Carmen.
+Elsewhere in Mexico, November to May is considered high season for general tourism.
+This season is also the best season for bull sharks near Playa del Carmen.

 August to November is also the season for liveaboard diving in the Sea of Cortez.
 While Guadalupe is cold, the Sea of Cortez is at its warmest.
 The water is approximately 80°F (27°C) and these are the best months for hammerhead encounters in the region.